 In Dungeons and Dragons, runes have long had an association with giants.
 This subclass allows you access to a variety of effects using runes, from control to social interaction.
 It also provides a moderate damage increase, whilst making you more and more of a giant yourself.
 Soon enough, your party won’t stop asking how the weather is up there, so be warned!
 Increasing Constitution to at least a +4 is heavily recommended with this subclass.

 Bonus Proficiencies (4) – Extra proficiencies are always welcome to round out a Fighter out of combat, Giant is a bit of a niche language depending on your table.

 Rune Carver (5) – The bread and butter of the subclass, this gets a 5 based on all runes giving an active and passive benefit, as well as the number of runes scaling at a reasonable pace, and it being one of three features at this level.
-The individual runes will be reviewed after all the subclass features, I will note it is a shame there isn’t better higher level support, with the level-gated runes becoming available at 7th level and no new runes gained after 15th.
+The individual runes will be reviewed after all the subclass features, I will note it is a shame there isn’t better higher-level support, with the level-gated runes becoming available at 7th level and no new runes gained after 15th.

-Giant’s Might (5) – A very thematic ability which provides a small damage bump, as well as improving your ability to grapple.
+Giant’s Might (5) – A very thematic ability that provides a small damage bump, as well as improves your ability to grapple.
 The number of uses scales throughout your progression with proficiency, making this ability friendly toward those of you who are multiclass fiends.
 It’s a nice touch that this ability doesn’t rely on you having the space to become large, avoiding making it dependent on your environment.

 Runic Shield (5) – A great tanking ability with which to protect your party members, which gets a decent number of uses.
 As this cannot be used on yourself this would normally be a 4, but it’s supported by gaining another rune at this level, as well as gaining access to the level restricted runes.